bweems23/airqo-monitoring/README.md

-This Repo used Heroku's getting started guide for as a starting point for a simple Django App: https://devcenter.heroku.com/articles/getting-started-with-python
+This Repo used Heroku's getting started guide as a starting point for a simple Django App: https://devcenter.heroku.com/articles/getting-started-with-python

 ## Running Locally